Types Of Cases

 Stages Of A Civil Case

-- Discovery.
-During the discovery stage, both sides exchange information and learn about the strengths and weaknesses of the other side's case.
+• Discovery: Both sides exchange information and learn about the strengths and weaknesses of the other side's case.